alexandr2666/caddy-with-caddy-l4/README.md

 ## Usage
 Automated Builds

-The project runs automatically every Wednesday at 3:00 AM UTC.
+The project runs automatically every hour to check new caddy version.

 Each build creates a new GitHub Release with a tag in the format <caddy-version>-<build-id> (e.g., v2.9.1-13492697911).